IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 **Data type:** All six parameters within the economics dictionary are integers.

-**Default input:** Sale price of natural gas is $3/mcf, carbon price in $40 tonnes/CO2e, the social cost of CH4 ($27/mcf) is converted to $1406/tonneCH4 but is unused (for now), the cost of pure stream CCUS is $20/tonneCO2e, the cost of converting high bleed devices to low bleed devices ($6/mcf) is converted to $875/tonnesCO2e, and the GWP of CH4 is 28 times that of the equivalent amount of CO2 over 100 years.
+**Default input:** Sale price of natural gas is $3/mcf, carbon price in $40/tonne CO2e, the social cost of CH4 ($27/mcf) is converted to $1406/tonneCH4 but is unused (for now), the cost of pure stream CCUS is $20/tonne CO2e, the cost of converting high bleed devices to low bleed devices ($6/mcf) is converted to $875/tonnesCO2e, and the GWP of CH4 is 28 times that of the equivalent amount of CO2 over 100 years.

 **Description:** In the economics dictionary there are six different parameters that users can customize.
 The first is the sale price of natural gas which is used to calculate the potential value of gas sold when captured as part of an LDAR program.
 LDAR-Sim takes the difference in emissions from a baseline scenario and multiplies this by the price of natural gas.
-The current federal price on carbon in Canada of $40/tonneCO2e is input as a reference point to compare the cost to mitigation ratios of LDAR programs.
+The current federal price on carbon in Canada of $40/tonne CO2e is input as a default metric to compare the cost to mitigation ratios of LDAR programs to.
 The social cost of methane is input but unused (for now) because the conversion to tonnes/CO2e places this value out of range on the output plots.
 The cost of pure stream CCUS was taken from the International Energy Agency's (IEA) report here: https://www.iea.org/commentaries/is-carbon-capture-too-expensive.
 It offers another metric to compare the cost/mitigation ratios of LDAR programs to.
-The cost of converting high bleed devices to low bleed devices ($6/mcf) was taken from a Resources for the Future (RFF) by Munnings and Krupnick (2017) and converted to $/tonne CO2e before input.
+The cost of converting high bleed devices to low bleed devices ($6/mcf) was taken from a Resources for the Future (RFF) report by Munnings and Krupnick (2017) and converted to $/tonne CO2e before input.
 Similar to the carbon price and cost of CCUS, the cost of low bleed retrofits can be compared to LDAR program cost/mitigation ratios for context.
 Last, a GWP of 28 over a 100-year time period was chosen as a default input.
 The model uses this value to convert between CH4 and CO2e when required.
 This value can be changed to 84-86 over 20 years to explore the impact that GWP has on mitigation costs.

-**Notes on acquisition:** The default values for these parameters represent generic costs of mitigation options and a conservative average price for natural gas.
+**Notes on acquisition:** The default values for these parameters represent generic costs of mitigation options and a conservative price for natural gas.
 Firms may have unique costs for carbon taxes based on the regulatory jurisdiction where their operations are located, CCUS, or low bleed retrofits that they want to input into the model.
-If not, default parameters can be used, or the IEA and RFF report from Munnings and Krupnick (2017) can be used to derive alternative values.
+If not, default parameters can be used, or information from the IEA and RFF report from Munnings and Krupnick (2017) can be used to derive alternative values.
 Provinicial/State or Federal government websites should have carbon pricing scenarios available online.

 **Notes of caution:** The value used for the cost of low bleed retrofits from Munnings and Krupnick (2017) is based on a national marginal abatement cost curve for methane abatement technologies in the U.S. O&G sector.
 As a result, this cost may not be truly representative of the costs for low bleed retrofits at sites in the O&G sector under LDAR regulations.